-Are you bringing in a ton of high-converting organic traffic?
+Are you struggling to bring in a steady stream of high-converting organic traffic?

 Without SEO copywriting, you're going to fail in two ways...

 - Your content won't rank for quality keywords

 - Your content won't turn visitors into buyers